flo0909/djangoprj1/README.md

 11 The codes that I have taken from external sources are credited in the files comments
 12 The project is deployed on Heroku - please find link below.
 13 The passwords are not included in the deployed code of the project or in the repository.The Debug mode is False.

+**The Project**
+I have taken inspiration from the 'Issue Tracker' idea provided.
+The project is using Django 2.2.5.
+Html5 , CSS3 , JavaScript, DC , D3 , Stripe,  the rest please find in requirements.txt.
+The user images are uploaded into an AWS bucket.